DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <br />
 </div>
 <div class="col-xs-10 col-md-10">
-<p style="font-size:1.25em !important;">Place a hold on a book, audiobook, or movie on our website.</p>
+<p style="font-size:1.25em !important;">Place a hold on a book, audiobook, or movie on our website.
+Due to the overwhelming demand, holds will be limited to 5 per person for the time being.</p>
 <br />
 </div>
 </div>